 Valve categorization depends on several considerations.
 For this article, valves are categorized according to the functions.
 Some take only one while most have two, depending on the valve design.

-If you’re looking for industrial valve manufacturer in China, you can get more information by check this guide.
+If you’re looking for industrial valve manufacturer in China, you can get more information by check this guide for Chinese valve manufacturers, not only valve, but also different strainers types can be found in the article.

 Ball valve is part of the quarter turn valve family.
 The distinct feature of a ball valve is its hollow ball-shaped disc that acts to stop or start media flow.
 The ball disc is one of the quickest valves because it only needs a quarter turn to open or close.